thunderace/Esp8266-Arduino-Makefile/README.md

 ## Changelog

+04/21/2023
+- ALL : makefile splitted : one for ESP8266 and another for ESP32x
+- ESP8266 : 3.1.2
+- ESP32x : 2.0.7 (have some problems with the 2.0.8)

 10/15/2021-2
-- ESP32 : fix incorect installation of gcc 5 depndencies
+- ESP32 : fix incorrect installation of gcc 5 dependencies

 10/15/2021
 - ALL  : perl and ard-parse-board are deprecated (faster compilation)